Mohd9485/A-OTF/Linear model/README.md

 - 'A_OTF_MMD.py', and 'A_OTF_W2' are the A_OTF algorithms using $\rho_{MMD}$ and $\rho_{W_2}$ distance function, respectively.
 - 'select_maps_fun.py' is the function used to apply the K-Medoids algorithm to select K maps.

-If you wish to run the code directly, you can run 'main.py' with the saved data as '.npz' files.
+If you wish to run the code directly, you can run 'main.py' with the saved '.npz' data files.